rossmacarthur/upon/SYNTAX.md

 The dotted path syntax will raise an error when the field or index is not found.
-If you want to try lookup a field and return [`Value::None`] when it is not found then you can use the optional dotted path syntax.
+If you want to try lookup a field and return [`Value::None`] when it is not found then you can use the optional dotted path syntax (`?.`).
 The following would try lookup the field “surname” from “user” and return [`Value::None`] if it is not found.

 ```text
 Hello {{ user.name }} {{ user?.surname }}!